hyperledger-archives/grid-rfcs/text/0000-grid-primitives.md

     data_type=PropertyDefinition.DataType.NUMBER,
     number_exponent=-2,
     required=True,
-    description="The the price this object"
+    description="The price of this object"
 )

 ```